 - Rough weather- storms are a part of nature and most cruise lines do their best to avoid storms but if it cannot be avoided then rough weather can lead to injuries onboard.

-- Violent crimes- though rare there is the chance of being attacked, molested, robbed, or otherwise assaulted by another passenger while on a cruise ship.
+- Violent crimes- though rare there is the chance of a violent crime, such as being attacked, molested, robbed, or otherwise assaulted by another passenger while on a cruise ship.

 Keeping Yourself Safe While on a Cruise

 One of the best ways to keep yourself safe on a cruise is to do your research and prepare ahead of time.
 Here are some things to look into and consider carefully before you leave port for your trip: